CodeofHuang/ICDF-Net/README.md

         ├── B/
         └── label/

 where A and B represent two heterogeneous remote sensing images, and label represents the corresponding change maps.

+# Contact

+For questions regarding the code, please do not hesitate to contact us at: dearhyk@126.com